ODS Programs and Services

 The ODS provides a variety of services for enrolled students with disabilities who meet the criteria outlined in the applicable ODS disability guidelines.
 Specialized support services are based on the individual student's disability-based need and are provided free of charge for qualified students with documented disabilities.

-In addition to serving students with disabilities at Texas State, we are also committed to meeting the needs of students with disabilities enrolled in classes at the Texas State University Round Rock Campus (RRC).
-Services for students enrolled at the RRC are coordinated by the General Disability Specialist in the One-Stop Center.
-The processes for accessing some services and accommodations at the RRC may differ from those described for the Texas State San Marcos campus.
+In addition to serving students with disabilities at Texas State University in San Marcos, we are also committed to meeting the needs of students with disabilities enrolled in classes at the Texas State University Round Rock Campus (RRC).
+Disability services for students enrolled at the Texas State University RRC are coordinated by the General Disability Specialist in the Avery Building.
+The processes for accessing some services and accommodations at the Round Rock Campus may differ from those described for the main Texas State campus.

 The ODS Student Handbook has been created to provide additional information regarding ODS policies and procedures.
 The ODS procedures and university policies are subject to periodic updates.
 Please contact us if you have questions or need assistance.
 We are available and willing to help!